mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 ## What is encapsulation?

-Encapsulation is sectioning off areas of code in a program and hiding data and functionality and making it unavailable to the rest of the code base.
+Encapsulation is **sectioning off areas of code** in a program and hiding data and functionality and making it unavailable to the rest of the code base.

 ### What purpose does it serve in Object Oriented Programming?

-It is a form of data protection so that data cannot be manipulated without explicit intention.
+It is a form of **data protection** so that data cannot be manipulated without explicit intention.

-It also defines the boundaries within our program.
+It also helps define the boundaries within our program.

 ### How does Ruby achieve this?